Original newspaper scan

 E Dielë, 18 shkurt 1996

-In a large part of the former communist countries of Eastern Europe, we are witnessing the return of former communists to power.
-The danger of a communist comeback must be viewed in economic terms Half-hearted policy on property has had its negative impact in this respect In a large part of the former communist countries of Eastern Europe, we are witnessing the return of former communists to power.
-Despite the real possibilities, in Albania too—starting from the aggressiveness of the left opposition, from a number of mistakes by the current government, but also from the restorative processes that have taken place in the East—an alarm has been raised about the danger that exists in this direction.
-But rather than dealing with slogans and anti-communist pledges, it would have been more appropriate to study the areas[?] in order to see where mistakes were made, to identify the channels through which unwanted developments can infiltrate, developments that could lead us into the undesirable process of restoration.
-And after that, even though it is late, to see what needs to be corrected.
-The first question that should be asked is: “What were the reasons that brought the former communists of the East back to power?
-Do the same or similar conditions exist here as well?
-Were the measures taken by the authorities sufficient to uproot communism and reduce the chances of its return to Albania?”
-According to foreign analysts, the main factor that led to the return of the old elite in the countries of Eastern Europe was the economic one.
-In the countries of Eastern Europe, the former heads of the state economic dictatorship, the security chiefs, and those of local government have now returned to their former offices.
-But in reality, although they had apparently left political power, through economic means they had maintained their connections continuously.
-It was precisely these links, thanks to the privileged position they had held in the past, that ensured them a favorable start in the early days of the market economy.
-One of the areas in which they benefited greatly was the privatization process.
-Through it, a part of the communist hierarchy, usually hiding behind unknown names as well, has seized a part of the Continued on p.
+Half-hearted policy on property has had its negative impact in this regard In a large part of the countries of former communist Eastern Europe, we are witnessing a return of the former communists to power.
+Despite the real possibilities, also in Albania, starting from the aggressiveness of the left opposition, from a number of mistakes by the current government, but also from the restoration processes that have taken place in the East, an alarm has been raised about the danger that exists in this direction.
+But rather than dealing with slogans and anti-communist oaths, it would have been more appropriate to study the areas in order to see where mistakes were made, in terms of identifying the channels through which unwanted developments could infiltrate, developments that could bring us into the undesirable process of restoration.
+And after that, although it is late, to see what needs to be corrected.
+The first question that must be asked is: “What were the reasons that brought the former communists of the East back to power?
+Do the same or analogous conditions exist here too?
+Have the measures taken by the government in the direction of uprooting communism and reducing the chances of its return in Albania been sufficient?”
+According to foreign analysts, the main factor that led to the return of the old guard in the countries of Eastern Europe was the economic one.
+In the countries of Eastern Europe, the heads of the state economic dictatorship, the security chiefs or those of the local power have now returned to their former offices.
+But in reality they, despite the fact that in appearance they had moved away from political power, had maintained ties through economic means all along.
+It was precisely these ties, thanks to the privileged position they had enjoyed in the past, that ensured them a favorable start in the early days of the market economy.
+Another area where they benefited greatly was the privatization process.
+Through it, part of the communist hierarchs, usually hiding behind unfamiliar names as well, have taken hold of part of the Continued on p.
 5

 Evropa Lindore Shqipëri Lindje

-Meksi Arbnori Berisha Përmet Shkodër Berat
+Arbnori Ferit Xhajko Genci Daku Përmet Shkodër Berat

 In this issue

-In this issue 3,917 owners facing 37,229 hectares for compensation........................................p.
-2 In seven families, one “basks in the sun”...........p.
-3 I find it easy to sketch politicians................p.
-4 At Europark, “A Woman’s Notes”.....................p.
-4 The second death of Stalin..........................p.
+3917 owners facing 37,229 hectares for compensation........................................p.
+2 In seven families, one “sunning itself”...........p.
+3 I make politicians’ portraits easily................p.
+4 At Europark “Notes of a Woman”...............p.
+4 The second death of Stalin .......................... p.
 5 Auction notices, crossword, humor, advertisements. pp. 7, 8

 Stalini